 Oh, I'm so glad you asked that.
 So all the pillars of lifestyle, the six pillars, which is what our whole books about.
-So you know, nutrition, sleep movement, stress management, avoidance of tobacco and smoke, reducing avoidance tobacco, and reduction of alcohol, and then spending time with loved ones with positive social relationships.
+So nutrition, sleep, movement, stress management, avoidance tobacco, and reduction of alcohol, and then spending time with loved ones, with positive social relationships.
 All of these are interlinked.
-And it's, we have a chapter called The dominant effect when one falls, so do the others when you've had a terrible night's sleep, you're much more likely to reach that biscuit and, and you have those, you know, the imbalances of the ghrelin, the hunger hormone, and the leptin, which is the satiety hormone.
+And we have a chapter called The Domino Effect when one falls, so do the others.
+When you've had a terrible night's sleep, you're much more likely to reach for that biscuit tin, and you have those imbalances of the ghrelin, the hunger hormone, and the leptin, which is the satiety hormone.
 So, sleep is a huge issue in PCOS.
 Sleep disturbances are more common in PCOS, with many reporting insomnia.
 And that's increasingly common amongst the British public in general.
 But women with PCOS also have higher amounts of sleep apnea.
 And if people aren't aware of that, that's when your breathing stops and starts in your sleep.
 And it's a really serious condition, it can actually lead to more metabolic issues down the line.
 So it needs to get checked out.
 But it's hard to diagnose.
-One of the key things is that kind of gasping for breath snoring, that's really common in PCs and reduce daytime functioning.
+One of the key things is that kind of gasping for breath, snoring, that's really common in PCOS and reduced daytime functioning.
 So waking up and still feeling groggy and tired and just having a poor night's sleep.
-And again, diet and lifestyle stress management, this can all help if you're lying awake, ruminating about your excess hair or fertility issues, that's really gonna affect you.
-So being sensitive about that I found for me exercise no huge difference in strength training or resistance training in particular, is important for all of us.
-Anyone who's listening and is over the age of 30 needs to be doing some strength training two times a week.
-And because we lose lean muscle mass every year up to the age of 30.
-And strength training and PCOS actually helps with glucose disposal.
-And one of the most simple things and beautiful things you can do in PCOS is go for a 10 minute walk off for a meal that helps with those posts with that postprandial exercise, which is exercising after a meal helps reduce glucose excursion.
+And again, diet and lifestyle, stress management, this can all help.
+If you're lying awake, ruminating about your excess hair or fertility issues, that's really gonna affect you.
+So being sensitive about that.
+I found for me exercise made a huge difference, strength training or resistance training in particular, is important for all of us.
+Anyone who's listening and is over the age of 30 needs to be doing some strength training two times a week, because we lose lean muscle mass every year after the age of 30.
+And strength training in PCOS actually helps with glucose disposal.
+And one of the most simple things and beautiful things you can do in PCOS is go for a 10 minute walk after a meal that helps with, postprandial exercise, which is exercising after a meal, helps reduce glucose excursion.
 So it helps rather than getting that kind of high spike, especially if you've had a carbohydrate rich meal.
-And remember, we want to focus on carbohydrates, but good quality call up carbohydrate sweet potatoes, oats, brown rice, quinoa, not your white rice, white bread of white sugar.
-But going for that 10 minute walk can make a huge difference.
+And remember, we want to focus on carbohydrates, but good quality carbohydrates, sweet potatoes, oats, brown rice, quinoa, not your white rice, white bread, white sugar.
+But going for that 10-minute walk can make a huge difference.
 I hope that helps with sleep.
 But sleep is a really important pillar.